alexhsamuel/ora/docs/calendars.rst

 ----------

 A calendar is, in a sense, a boolean mask over the dates in its range.
-Calendars can be combined using bitwide arithmetic.
+Calendars can be combined using bitwise arithmetic.

 The `~` operator returns an inverted calendar, with dates in the range *not* in the original calendar.